 If you would like to read more on this topic, a great book that influenced the series of talks below is John Ortberg’s “Who is this man?”

 The talks below and their associated slides were all given early in 2015 at St Jude’s Church.
-While they don’t form the basis of the new course, “Jesus – The Game Changer”, they can give more insight into the way Jesus has changed the world.
+While they don’t form the basis of the original course, “Jesus – The Game Changer”, they can give more insight into the way Jesus has changed the world.
+You can access those videos (Episodes 1 to 13) here if you wish.
 We would also love to recommend the App for the course that can be found for free from either the App Store (iPhones) or the Play Store (Android).

 Feel free to listen to the talks below- it may help to download the associated slides in the pdf to add to what you will hear.